gugarosa/opytimizer/docs/api/opytimizer.core.rst

 opytimizer.core
 =========================

 Core is the core.
 Essentially, it is the parent of everything.
-You should find parent classes defining the basic of our structure.
+You should find parent classes defining the basis of our structure.
 They should provide variables and methods that will help to construct other modules.

 .. toctree::
     opytimizer.core.agent